scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

 Introduction
 ------------

-Influence diagrams (IDs) are a type of graphical model for decision-making (:cite:`howard2005influence`, :cite:`miller1976development`) that are used to analyse decision-making scenarios in order to improve decisions or understand an agent’s incentives.
-Like Bayesian networks, IDs have at their core a directed acyclic graph, and describe interactions between a set of variables with conditional probability distributions.
-However, IDs differ in that they also specify decision and utility nodes.
-A decision-maker is tasked with choosing a decision (conditional on the values of its parents), in order to maximize its expected utility.
+Influence-diagrams (IDs) are used to represent and analyse decision making situations under uncertainty (:cite:`howard2005influence`, :cite:`miller1976development`).
+Like Bayesian Networks, IDs have at their core a directed acyclic graph, but IDs also specify decision and utility nodes.
+IDs describe interactions between a set of variables and become influence models (IMs) when conditional probability distributions are assigned to the graph’s nodes.
+A decision-maker is interested in choosing a decision rule for a decision (conditional on the values of its parents in the ID) that maximises its expected utility.
 IDs have been extended to multi-agent settings (:cite:`koller2003multi`, :cite:`hammond2021equilibrium`) and causal influence diagrams (CIDs) :cite:`everitt2021agent` allow for causal interventions and the ability to ask counterfactual questions :cite:`pearl2009causality`.

-Incentive analysis in CIDs helps us understand and predict the behaviour of decision makers pursuing objectives.
-For example, we can compute when an agent can benefit from observing or controlling a variable.
-We can also learn when a decision-maker benefits from responding to a variable, and which variables it can be instrumentally useful to control.
-Reasoning patterns are a related concept in multi-agent IDs, they analyze why a decision maker would care about a decision :cite:`pfeffer2007reasoning`.

-Several libraries have been implemented for Bayesian networks.
-Perhaps most prominently, *pgmpy* is a Python library for graphical models (:cite:`ankan2015pgmpy`).
-Unfortunately, *pgmpy* lacks specific support for IDs.
+Statistical and causal IDs have already shown promise for a wide variety of applications from the design of AI systems with safe and fair incentives (:cite:`everitt2021agent`, :cite:`carey2020incentives`, :cite:`everitt2019reward`, :cite:`holtman2020towards`, :cite:`everitt2019modeling`, :cite:`langlois2021rl`, and :cite:`cohen2020asymptotically`) to applications in business and medical decision making (:cite:`gomez2004real`, :cite:`kjaerulff2008bayesian`).
+Nevertheless, although Python libraries exist for Bayesian networks, perhaps most prominently, *pgmpy* :cite:`ankan2015pgmpy`, these libraries lack specific support for IDs.
 We found two Python wrappers of C++ influence diagram libraries: *pyAgrum* and *PySMILE*.
 These were limited by usability (we couldn’t readily install them), maintainability (using multiple languages) and versatility (they did not cover multi-agent or causal models).
-This paper therefore introduces *PyCID*, a Python package built on *pgmpy* that implements IDs (including causal and multi-agent variants) and provides researchers and practitioners with convenient methods for analysing them.

-There are several benefits to having a Python library that implements (C)IDs.
-First, (causal) IDs are an area of active research and so the library will serve as a testbed for guiding intuitions and stress testing new ideas.
-Second, implementing examples programmatically can substantiate the claims made by ID researchers about the benefit of their work; one can assess how different quantities vary over the parameter space or empirically verify complexity results (:cite:`causalgames`).
-Third, statistical and causal IDs have already shown promise for a wide variety of applications from the design of AI systems with safe and fair incentives (:cite:`everitt2021agent`, :cite:`carey2020incentives`, :cite:`everitt2019reward`, :cite:`holtman2020towards`, :cite:`everitt2019modeling`, :cite:`langlois2021rl`, and :cite:`cohen2020asymptotically`) to applications in business and medical decision making (:cite:`gomez2004real`, :cite:`kjaerulff2008bayesian`).
-Therefore, *PyCID* acts as a tool for further exploring and probing these applications.
-Finally, the library makes it easier for new researchers to start active research on (C)IDs.
+A Python library that focuses on implementing statistical and causal IDs is therefore needed to ensure their potential application can be explored, probed, and fully realised.

+This paper introduces *PyCID*, a Python library built upon *pgmpy* and *networkx* :cite:`hagberg2008exploring`, that concentrates on this need for an implementation of IDs and IMs (including their causal and multi-agent variants) and provides researchers and practitioners with convenient methods for analysing decision-making situations. *PyCID* can solve single-agent IDs, find Nash equilibria in multi-agent IDs, and computes the effect of causal interventions.
+It can also find which variables in an ID admit incentives.
+For example, positive Value of Information :cite:`howard1966information` and Value of Control :cite:`shachter1986evaluating` tell us when an agent can benefit from observing or controlling a variable.
+Whereas, recently proposed new incentives in IDs :cite:`everitt2021agent` reveal which variables it can be instrumentally useful to control and when a decision-maker benefits from responding to a variable :cite:`everitt2021agent`.
+Reasoning patterns are a related concept in multi-agent IDs, they analyze why a decision-maker would care about a decision :cite:`pfeffer2007reasoning`, and these can also be computed in *PyCID*.

 The next section will describe *PyCID*'s architecture along with installation instructions and some necessary background knowledge.
 We then move to showcasing some of *PyCID*'s features through applications to incentives and analysing games.
-In the *Causal Influence Diagrams* section, we demonstrate how to instantiate a simple CID in *PyCID* before demonstrating how to find which nodes admit which incentives in the *Incentives* section.
+In the *Causal Influence Diagrams* section, we demonstrate how to instantiate a simple CID in *PyCID* before demonstrating how to find the nodes which admit a certain incentive in the *Incentives* section.
 Next, we turn to multi-agent CIDs and show how to use them to compute Nash equilibria.
 Finally, we explain how *PyCID* can construct random (MA)CIDs and conclude by discussing the future of *PyCID*.

 Background and Package Architecture